bewchabbacc/docker-environments/sa_site/README.md

 ### Accessing the Instance ###

-You can access the instance like any other Vagrant instance using `vagrant ssh`.
-The Sport Archive website is running on port 80 of the machine, which is forwarded to port 8080 on the host machine.
-In other words, you can access the website by visiting:
+#### Shell Access in Docker ####

+The Docker image is running inside of a Vagrant VM, so there are multiple steps you must perform to get a shell on the container:

+1. Open a local shell and navigate to this directory.
+2. Run `vagrant ssh`, which will SSH into the VM.
+3. Run `sudo docker exec -it sportarc-sa_site /bin/bash`.

+In the last command, it is telling docker to execute `/bin/bash` on the "sportarc-sa_site" container, which is the name that Vagrant automatically assigns.

+*Note: you can substitute `/bin/bash` with any command you want.*

+#### Browsing the Website ####

+You can access the website by visiting:

     http://localhost:8080/sa-site-v2-dev/

+This is because port 8080 on the host machine (your computer) is forwarded to port 80 on the VM (and, in turn, port 80 on the VM is connected to port 80 in the Docker container).

+#### Accessing the Site Logs ####

-In addition, the `logs/` sub-folder is synced into the Vagrant machine, which in turn is synced into the Docker image.
+The `logs/` sub-folder is synced into the Vagrant machine, which in turn is synced into the Docker image.
 All logs from the Sport Archive site will appear in this directory.

 Running without Vagrant
 -----------------------